cy6erskunk/css-colors-extractor/README.md

 ## Colors Extractor

-Simplistic CLI.
-Execute

-    node index.js "/path/to/folder/containing/css" "['array', 'of', 'patterns', 'to', 'exclude']"

-or

-    node index.js "/path/to/folder/containing/css"

-or
+Run `index.js` and you get server which will recursively process all css files in provided dir and display report when someone GETs `http://hostname:9999/`.

+Options

+    cwd     /path/to/folder/containing/css ('**/*.css' pattern is used to look for files)
+            default: '.'
+    ignore  pattern to exclude files from search.
+Might be used multiple times
+            default: 'node_modules/**/*.css'

+Examples:

     node index.js

-where last one means

-    node index.js '.' '["node_modules/**/*.css"]'

-and you'll launch server which will recursively process all css files in provided dir and display report when someone GETs `http://hostname:9999/`
+    node index.js --cwd "/Users/user/web/resources/css" --ignore "**/*.min.css" -i "wat/wat.css" -i "jquery/**/*.css"